sjbylo/container-workshop/09-cicd-getting-started/README.md

 ```
 oc set triggers dc vote-app --manual
-###oc patch dc vote-app -p "`cat openshift/remove-image-change-trigger.json`"  # check and FIXME
 ```

-Now, you can start the Pipeline.
+Now, you can start the Pipeline!

 View the Pipeline in the Web console.
 As described above, navigate via the Menu to Build->Pipeline and click on "Start Pipeline" (on the right side).
 Wait a few seconds and then view the log and you will see the Jenkins Pipeline progressing.